chetan-coder/student/navigation/about.md

 ## As a conversation Starter

 Hi, my name is Chet.
-I am 14 years old and I really like the color blue.
-My favorite team is the Warriors, and I like playing video games in my free time.
-I also enjoy hanging out with my friends and watching basketball whenever I can.
-I like trying new games and learning new things, and I’m always looking for something fun to do.
+I am usually playing videogames, outside, or taking a nap.
+I also mvoed here when I was 4.

 <comment>